 Fortunately, we’re here to shed some light on the topic.
-In the following, we’ll discuss what an extender or quickdraw is, what it’s made of, the different types and what you should keep in mind when buying and using quickdraws.
+In the following, we’ll discuss what a quickdraw is, what it’s made of, the different types and what you should keep in mind when buying and using quickdraws.

 What is a quickdraw?